manpagez: man pages & more

 MULTI_SOCKET

-high-performance API that will make a significant difference for
+more high-performance API that makes a significant difference for

 applications using large numbers of simultaneous connections.